microsoft/coyote/docs/get-started/using-coyote.md

 Coyote will let you know with an informative error if it detects a type that it does not support, or if the test invokes an external concurrent API that you have not mocked or rewritten its assembly.
-For these scenarios, Coyote provides the `--no-repro` command line option, which allows you to ignore these errors by *disabling the ability to reproduce* bug traces (i.e., no `.schedule` file will be produced when a bug is found).
+For these scenarios, Coyote provides the `--no-repro` command line option, which allows you to ignore these errors by *disabling the ability to reproduce* bug traces (i.e., no `.trace` file will be produced when a bug is found).
 Alternatively, if you are using the Coyote test runner from inside another [unit testing framework](../how-to/unit-testing.md), you can run Coyote in this mode by enabling the `Configuration.WithNoBugTraceRepro()` option.

 In the `--no-repro` mode, you can continue using Coyote to expose tricky concurrency (and other nondeterministic) bugs.
 As Coyote adds supports for more .NET APIs, you will be able to reproduce